Atlus501/BrightBridge_RAG_Assistent/README.md

   * v5 -- architectural changes (like object factory and registry), comments, class descriptions, more robust error handling.
 At least according to Gemini Flash, a highly production worthy project
     (unfortunately, I don't have access to any professionals to help me judge that aren't busy).
   * v6 -- major architecural adjustments (seperate RAG and context retrieval into two services).
 Adds redis langcache to quickly retrieve FAQs.
 Highly scalable and production ready
-* fine_tuning -- folder that contains the notebook used for finetuning elements of the RAG.
+* analytics -- contains sample analytics about the RAG agent's performance.
-* backend -- folder that contains the python code for the deployable, fastapi version of the backend
+* backend -- contains the python code for the deployable, fastapi version of the backend
+  * data_objects -- pydantic object for request_objects for fastapi
+  * registry_config -- configuration files for object registry
+  * src -- python scripts for services and their dependencies
+   * guardrails -- python files for guardrails
-  * tests -- folder that contains the notebook and python files used to test the backend
+  * tests -- notebooks and python files used to test the backend
+  * transformer_config -- configuration files for the custom, fine-tuned transformers
+* fine_tuning -- notebooks used for finetuning elements of the RAG

 ### Env file structure
 The .env file for this project should include the following: